voidl00p/markupdown/README.md

 I'll probably add more (e.g. `rss`, `sitemap`, `minify`, `social`).
 It's a work in progress.

-## Philosophy

-Markupdown is designed to be pretty dumb.
-It's just a collection of functions that help you do three things:

-- Stage your `site` directory with markdown, css, js, images, and so forth (using `cp`)
-- Transform the files in `site` to add metadata or create new files (using `title`, `index`, `nav`, etc.)
-- Render the markdown using liquid templates (using `render`)

-That's it.
-Stupid simple.
-Worse is better.

 ## Usage

 After you install Markupdown, go to an empty directory and initialize it: